-We aim to describe a relative Serre functor of ${}_L \Mod$ and its structure morphisms provided that ${}_L \Mod$ is an exact module category over ${}_H \Mod$.
-Exactness condition for ${}_L \Mod$ is studied in \cite{MR2331768}.
-Following \cite[Theorem 3.3]{MR2331768}, every indecomposable exact left ${}_H \Mod$-module category is equivalent, as an ${}_H \Mod$-module category, to ${}_L \Mod$ for some finite-dimensional left $H$-comodule algebra $L$ such that $L$ is $H$-simple from the right and the space of $H$-coinvariants of $L$ is trivial.
-By Skryabin's result \cite[Theorem 4.2]{MR2286047}, such a left $H$-comodule algebra is a Frobenius algebra.
+A left $H$-comodule algebra is said to be {\em $H$-simple from the right} (respectively, {\em $H$-simple}) if it has no non-trivial right (respectively, two-sided) ideal stable under the coaction of $H$ \cite[Definition 1.2]{MR2331768}.
+According to \cite[Theorem 3.3]{MR2331768}, every indecomposable exact left $\mathcal{C}$-module category is equivalent, as a left $\mathcal{C}$-module category, to ${}_L \Mod$ for some finite-dimensional left $H$-comodule algebra $L$ such that $L$ is $H$-simple from the right and the space of $H$-coinvariants of $L$ is trivial.
+Now we introduce the following terminology: